 WHAT IS A LEAGUE STUDY?

 Leagues at every level take positions based on study and consensus among members.
 The League uses these positions to advocate for public policy changes.
 During the consensus process, members draw on balanced pro/con materials, develop their own resources, turn to technical experts and public officials for information, and reach out to the community through public meetings, surveys and media coverage.
+Here are some examples of past studies:

 The League of Women Voters of the United States is conducting an Agriculture Update study.
 The scope of the study is as follows: